Analytic philosophy: Induction

-In his book Fact, Fiction, and Forecast, Nelson Goodman introduced the "new riddle of induction", so-called by analogy with Hume's classical problem of induction.
+In his book Fact, Fiction, and Forecast (1955), Nelson Goodman introduced the "new riddle of induction", so-called by analogy with Hume's classical problem of induction.
 Goodman's famous example was to introduce the predicates grue and bleen.
-"Grue" applies to all things before a certain time t, just in case they are green, but also just in case they are blue after time t; and "bleen" applies to all things before a certain time t, just in the case they are blue, but also just in case they are green after time t.
+"Grue" applies to all things before a certain arbitrary time t, just in case they are green, but also just in case they are blue after time t; and "bleen" applies to all things before time t, just in the case they are blue, but also just in case they are green after time t.
+So the inductive inference "All emeralds are grue" will be true before time t but "All emeralds are bleen" will be true after t.

 Other topics

-Other, related topics of research include debates over cases of knowledge, the value of knowledge, the nature of evidence, and the role of intuitions in justification.
+Other, related topics of research include debates over cases of knowledge, the value of knowledge, the nature of evidence, the role of intuitions in justification, and abduction.

 Ethics

-Early analytic philosophers often thought that inquiry in the ethical domain could not be made rigorous enough to merit any attention.
-It was only with the emergence of ordinary-language philosophers that ethics started to become an acceptable area of inquiry for analytic philosophers.
-Philosophers working within the analytic tradition have gradually come to distinguish three major types of moral philosophy.
+Early analytic philosophers often thought ethics could not be made rigorous enough to merit any attention.
+It was only with the emergence of ordinary-language philosophers that ethics started to become acceptable.
+Analytic philosophers have gradually come to distinguish three major types of moral philosophy.